JainAbhi2411/DineQR/docs/prd.md

 - Data encryption at rest and in transit
 - GDPR and data privacy compliance
 - **Restaurant ID validation** at multiple checkpoints to prevent order misrouting
+- Secure customer name storage and display with privacy controls

 ### 6.2 Performance
 - Progressive Web App (PWA) for offline support